journeyapps/ts-browser-compat/README.md

 Check TypeScript projects for browser compatibility, using [MDN browser-compat-data](https://github.com/mdn/browser-compat-data) - the same data that powers [caniuse.com](https://caniuse.com/).

+Important note: This uses heuristics to report usage of APIs that may not be supported.
+The heuristics are not accurate in all cases - manually check the results.

 # Simple Usage

 ```sh